Business and operations

 Bahrain’s connectivity to the region is strengthened by the presence of prominent logistics providers, including DHL, Aramex, FedEx, among many others.
 Bahrain also offers investors the fastest time to market in the GCC due to our fast and efficient customs clearance procedures.
 Within the GCC, Bahrain has the shortest time and distance between the airport, seaport and causeway.
 All these factors render Bahrain as the GCC gateway hub to access key international markets.

 Very competitive.
 Bahrain has one of the lowest business cost environments in the Middle East, with good value property, labour and the lowest taxes in the Gulf.
 Additionally, it has the lowest operational costs compared to other GCC hubs, and excellent value for money.
-The 2016 Cost of Doing Business Report by KPMG highlights Bahrain’s cost competitive standing across various indicators and sectors.
+The 2022 Cost of Doing Business report by KPMG highlights Bahrain’s cost competitive standing across various indicators and sectors.
+Bahrain’s costs of doing business are lower than the GCC by almost 27% in financial services and 28% in ICT.

 With the exception of trading, contracting and construction-related activities, and power generation, all sectors are open to 100% foreign ownership.
 This reduces set-up costs considerably since businesses do not have to use third parties to establish their businesses.